Learn how to Paint Tulips in a Teacup, one stroke at a time. Simple step by step painting tutorial that is beginner friendly!

 As you will note, I did not do this painting perfectly and had to adjust when things did not go as I had planned.
 Leaving it imperfect and showing how to fix when facing an issue is a great way to let you know that sometimes a design can have some missteps.
 I am hoping that showing how I had to go back and redo some things encourages you to just press forward and not be discouraged when something is not coming out as planned.

-The downloadable pattern is available in the Subsribers Library.
-You receive the password in every email I send.
+The downloadable pattern is available in the Subscribers Library.
+When you subscribe you receive the password in every email I send.

 Full length video.